Boehringer Ingelheim HCP Survey:

 - International survey showed high global EGFR testing rates prior to first-line lung cancer therapy but highlighted a shortfall in the number of test results received before deciding on therapy

-- Nearly one in five patients are at risk of missing out on treatments personalised to their specific lung cancer type
+- Nearly one in five patients are at risk of missing out on treatments personalized to their specific lung cancer type

 - In addition, more than half of all physicians surveyed did not recognize differences between available targeted therapies to treat EGFR mutation-positive lung cancer